 Go to the library

 When’s the last time you held a real, actual book in your hands?
 If you can’t remember, it might be time to put down your tablet and high-tail it to the library.
 There’s something so satisfying about holding a story in your hands.
 And, for the more practically minded, it’s way cheaper than the Kindle store.
 (Just watch the late fees!)
-Need some inspiration?
-Start with these books you should have read by now.
+These are the 20 books you should have read by now.

 Visit a national park